shakedasido/AutoLink/README.md

 - **Enhanced Physical Components**: Improve the device’s physical design with wheels that offer greater traction, and ensure all mechanical parts are compatible for optimal performance.
 - **Public Deployment**: Adapt AutoLink for use in public spaces like nursing homes and malls, allowing multiple users to access the device as needed.
 - **Safety Features**: Incorporate proximity sensors and collision avoidance to enhance safety in crowded spaces.

+## Troubleshooting

+1. **Camera Not Detected**:
+   - Verify that the camera is enabled in `raspi-config`.
+   - Check the physical connection of the camera module to the Raspberry Pi.

+2. **ArUco Marker Not Detected**:
+   - Ensure the camera calibration file (`arrays.npz`) is present in the project directory.
+   - Check that the marker is visible and well-lit.

+3. **Motors Not Responding**:
+   - Ensure GPIO pins are connected correctly.
+   - Verify motor control logic in `GPIO_activation.py`.

+4. **Unexpected System Behavior**:
+   - Check the console for error messages.
+   - Restart the system by rebooting the Raspberry Pi.

 ## License